 Times Union“The 20-year old Russian pianist Alexander Malofeev gave an astounding performance in Rachmaninoff’s Piano Concerto No. 3 during the concert’s first half.
 He brought to the cadenza of the first movement unexpected weight and force, plus extreme rubato and a couple of daring pauses.
 As that section drew to a close, you felt as if the pianist had opened up his soul.
 Malofeev, fair and blond, played from an unusually low bench and often leaned over the keyboard like a scientist examining some rare specimen.
 His penetrating sound and solid technique kept the 40 minute-long concerto mesmerizing from start to finish.”

-In addition to his First Prize at the Tchaikovsky Competition for Young Musicians, he has won numerous awards and prizes at international competitions and festivals, including the Grand Prix of the first International Competition for Young Pianists Grand Piano Competition, the Premio Giovane Talento Musicale dell’anno and Best Young Musician of 2017.
-Also in 2017, Alexander Malofeev became the first Young Yamaha Artist.
+Malofeev was born in Moscow in October 2001 and resides in Berlin.
+In addition to his First Prize at the Tchaikovsky Competition for Young Musicians, he has won numerous awards and prizes at international competitions and festivals, including the Grand Prix of the first International Competition for Young Pianists Grand Piano Competition, and Best Young Musician of 2017 at the Festival Pianistico Internazionale di Brescia e Bergamo.